-The lot is pulped and dried in parchment then loaded on trucks to make the muddy trek down dirt roads to Goroka where it is milled, graded and bagged.
+The Papua New Guinea lot is pulped and dried in parchment then loaded on trucks to make the muddy trek down dirt roads to Goroka where it is milled, graded and bagged.
 Exporting is done through the Port of Lae, which is the country’s largest and busiest port.
 After receiving the coffee in the U.S., we send it to be decaffeinated at the Swiss Water facility in Vancouver.
 The Swiss Water Process is a patented, eco-friendly, chemical-free process that removes 99.9% of the caffeine from a lot of green coffee.
 Each lot of decaf is immersed in clean water to extract the caffeine through osmosis and passed through activated carbon-charcoal to remove the caffeine molecules.
-Compared to our Sumatra Mandheling Decaf, our Papua New Guinea is much cleaner with a slightly more acidic profile.
+Compared to our Sumatra Mandheling Decaf, this Decaf Fair Trade Organic Papua New Guinea is much cleaner with a slightly more acidic profile.
 Some of our roasters prefer the earthier, less-acidic Sumatran cup, but ultimately it all comes down to personal preference.
 Both are fantastic choices for a decaf!

 Coffee was first introduced to Papua New Guinea in the early part of the 20th Century; a rather late arrival when compared to neighboring islands.
 Coffee is deeply embedded within the cultural fabric of Papua New Guinea, where the coffee tree itself is often referred to as the money tree, and coffee beans act as a de facto currency, typically traded amongst the people as a staple commodity in exchange for virtually anything.